keboola/connection-docs/extractors/social/instagram/index.md

 extraction, so the table data is **imported incrementally**.
 The columns of the output tables represent fields from the `Fields` query option.
 Moreover, each table will always contain the following basic set of columns:

-- `id` --- Id returned by the Facebook Graph API
+- `id` --- id returned by the Facebook Graph API
-- `ex_account_id` --- Id of the Instagram Business Account corresponding to the object stored in the row
+- `ex_account_id` --- id of the Instagram Business Account corresponding to the object stored in the row
-- `fb_graph_node` --- Describes the "vertical position" of the object in the resulting tree.
-For example, for media obecjts it will be `page_media`, for comments of media it will be `page_media_comments`.
+- `fb_graph_node` --- describes the "vertical position" of the object in the resulting tree.
+For example, for media objects it will be `page_media`, for comments of media it will be `page_media_comments`.
-- `parent_id` --- Refers to the `id` column of a parent object represented by some other row and table.
+- `parent_id` --- refers to the `id` column of a parent object represented by another row and table.
-For instance, if the row is representing a comment object, its parent is a media object and `parent_id` is the id of the media object.
+For instance, if the row is representing a comment object, its parent is a media object, and `parent_id` is the id of the media object.
 The parent object type can be also determined from the `fb_graph_node` column as a substring from the beginning until the last occurrence of an underscore.
 To give an example, if `fb_graph_node` contains the value `page_media_comments`, the parent object type is `page_media`.
-The top parent is named `page` and it represents Instagram Business Account id.
+The top parent is named `page`, and it represents Instagram Business Account id.

 ## Facebook API Version